poojasingh09/2024_singh_transcriptomeanalysis_pipeline/README.md

 Singh et al red-yellow carotenoid based coloration Singh et al in prep meta-analysis of all available transcriptomes;

-If you use these methods please cite Singh et al 2025 parallel lakes paper (in submisison).
+If you use this code please cite Singh et al 2025 parallel lakes paper (in submisison).
 If you have questions, email pooja.singh09@gmail.com with the email header: your RNAseq pipeline.